Joao360/cashtrack-api/README.md

 ### Environment variables
-This project needs a **.env** file located in **cashstrack/apps/** You can look on **env.example** what variables you'll need to run the project
+This project needs a **.env** file located in **cashstrack/apps/** You can look on **.env.example** what variables you'll need to run the project